DarkGhostHunter/Larapass/README.md

 </script>
 ```

-You can bypass the route list declaration if you're using the defaults.
+> You can bypass the route list declaration if you're using the defaults.
 The example above includes them just for show.
+Be sure to create modify this script for your needs.

 Also, the helper allows headers on the action request, on both registration and login.